-Caution: Despite this change, each year's application for certification as a QSB continues to include equity raised in prior years, including equity for which Angel Credits were allocated.
+Each year's application for QSB certification continues to include equity raised in prior years, including equity for which Angel Credits were allocated.

 In determining the amount of equity previously raised, funds received by the company from the sale of debt which is subject to mandatory conversion (i.e. automatically or at the election of the company without action by the debt holder) are included.
 This is true even if the mandatory conversion is subject to contingencies and even if the debt holder has the option to convert such debt into equity prior to the mandatory conversion date.